cirosantilli/latex/readme.md

 * data: everything that is not a tex file, such as an image,
 * aux: auxiliary tex compilation files.

-While using those two directories adds some complexity to compilation, they clear up the main dir so much that I decided to use them anyways.
+while using those two directories adds some complexity to compilation, they clear up the main dir so much that I decided to use them anyways

 To easily compile while keeping this directory structure, use:

     ./latex-to-pdf main.tex

+# files

+## template.tex

+when starting new projects, copy this template

+## main.tex

+cheatsheet of lots of latex commands

+## main.sty

+both cheatsheet and template for new projects

-# table.ods
+## table.ods

-It is much easier to edit tables in [libreoffice](http://www.libreoffice.org/features/calc/) or other spreadsheet applications since its much easier to keep things alligned.
+it is much easier to edit tables in [libreoffice](http://www.libreoffice.org/features/calc/) or other spreadsheet applications since its much easier to keep things alligned

-Give a lable to every table, and then name the tables as label.ods so that corresponding tables can be found afterwards for further editing.
+give a lable to every table, and then name the tables as label.ods so that corresponding tables can be found afterwards for further editing

 # THANKS